Section 80U of Income Tax Act: Deductions for Disabled Person (AY 2023-24)￼

 - Disabled individuals can save money by getting tax deductions under this act.

-- You don’t have to provide a lot of documents to claim a deduction under this act.
+- You don’t have to provide many documents to claim a deduction under this act.
 Only a medical certificate is required.

-- It also covers individuals suffering from autism, cerebral palsy etc.
+- It also covers individuals who have autism, cerebral palsy etc.

 Who is Eligible to Claim Deduction under Section 80U?

-An individual certified by a medical authority to be a person with a disability is eligible to file a claim for a deduction under this section.
+An individual certified by a medical authority as a person with a disability can file a claim for a deduction under this section.
 Only a resident individual can get the benefit.
 NRIs don’t qualify for this deduction.

 What requirements are needed to claim a deduction under Section 80U?